KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** DarthParametric

-**Description:** Replaces the "painted" holograms in a puzzle sequence on the first planet with holograms that match the movie aesthetics, as well as those of KOTOR 2.
+**Description:** Replaces the holograms for the Twisted Rancor Trio puzzle on Taris with variants closer to those seen in the movies, and KOTOR 2.

 **Category & Tier:** Appearance Change / 2 - Recommended